SolarLightTF2/solarlighthud-redux/README.md

 * Tons of fonts are now sporting a thick outline for better visibility (plus it looks cool).
 This actually inspired my videos, not the other way round.

-* Minmode is now an "ultra-minmode".
-See the minmode section for details.
+* Minmode has been updated.
+See the "Minmode" section for more details.

 * Fixed major Linux bugs